metacontroller/metacontroller/README.md

 In particular, it currently "fakes" watches by polling, resulting in extreme traffic to the API server.
 It should only be installed on a test cluster.

-### LambdaController
+### CompositeController

-LambdaController is an API provided by Metacontroller, designed to facilitate custom controllers whose primary purpose is to manage a set of child objects based on the desired state specified in a parent object.
+CompositeController is an API provided by Metacontroller, designed to facilitate custom controllers whose primary purpose is to manage a set of child objects based on the desired state specified in a parent object.
 Workload controllers like Deployment and StatefulSet are examples of existing controllers